 Professional Education Program

 World Scholarship Initiative also provides financial support for our students who have completed our high school program and earned admission to a four-year university program.
-Government scholarship cover the majority of attendance costs, so WSI expenses are minimal.
+Government scholarship cover the majority of attendance costs.
+WSI provides students with a laptop and a monthly stipend for living costs.